Uniqueness of Landau levels and their analogs with higher Chern numbers: Lowest Landau level Bloch wave function

 so they can all be interpreted as (square integrable) sections of the same line bundle over the unit cell torus, hence they belong to the same Hilbert space---see also the main text on the definition of a Bloch wave function, which uses $\ket{u_{\bf{k}}}\in\mathcal{H}$ for fixed $\mathcal{H}$ independently of $\bf{k}$.
 From the explicit expression of $\psi_\mathbf{k}(\mathbf{r})$ in Eq.~(\ref{eq: LLL Bloch waves are theta functions}), we see that

-This expression of the Bloch wavefunction of the lowest Landau level should coincide with the general expression obtained in Eq.(\ref{eq: LLL Bloch wavefunctions}) of the previous section with the replacement $\mathcal{C} = 1$ and $\tau = i$.
+This expression of the Bloch wave function of the lowest Landau level should coincide with the general expression obtained in Eq.~\eqref{eq: LLL Bloch wave functions} in Sec.~\ref{sec: technical results} with the replacement $\mathcal{C} = 1$ and $\tau = i$.
 So far, they do not look the same; the characteristics of the theta function is the momentum for the former and real-space coordinate for the latter.
 They are indeed the same and we are going to show it by interchanging the characteristics and the argument of the theta function.
 We use the notation $z = k_x + ik_y$ from the previous section to describe the complex coordinate in momentum space.

 We first note that the following identity for theta functions is known:

 This identity, together with Jacobi identity of the basic theta function under modular transformations, $\thetachar{0}{0}(w_{\tau}/\tau,\tau) = (-i\tau)^{\frac{1}{2}} e^{\frac{\pi}{\tau} i w_\tau^2}\thetachar{0}{0}(w_{\tau},\tau)$, we can interchange the characteristics and the argument and rewrite the expression in the following way: